 After selecting a point person, it’s important to consider access and visibility.
 How will you give and restrict access to your contracts?
 Your team will have to decide whether you’ll allow everyone at your organization to see all contract information or if you’ll only give certain people access.

 In addition to access, thinking through a potential transition process is key.
 What will happen when your point person leaves their position?
 Best case scenario, the contract organization lead is promoted and still available for quick questions.
-But let’s face it: they won’t be managing your contracts until the day of their retirement party.
+But let’s face it: they won’t manage your contracts until the day of their retirement party.

 It can be a major headache to transition data and get the next responsible party prepared to manage contracts with the same integrity.
 For this reason, a transition plan with multiple backups can help you prepare for many circumstances.